 \section{sequence generator}

 The sequence generator procedure takes in a sequence of operations on some machine $i \in M$ and generates $s$ random sequences.
 This procedure is applied on each machine of an instance, and it tries to place each operation in all the $n_i$ positions of a permutation.
 Note that this procedure may generate repeated sequences.
-Such repeated sequences must be removed and the procedure must be called again to ensure that $s$ different sequences are generated.
-The symbol $\oplus$ is used to indicate that an item is appended to a partial sequence.
+Such repeated sequences must be removed, and the procedure must be called again to ensure that $s$ different sequences are generated.
+The symbol $\oplus$ indicates that an item is appended to a partial sequence.